Versatile Hunting Dog Federation of Canada (VHDF-Canada) Homepage

 As the Sunnynook I2 pups left, Joe demonstrated "Wing-on-a-String", as shown here with Inca.
 Patricia Oderkirk shot a short video of Joe doing this with Iltis, their pup.
 Patricia and Derek Oderkirk owned the sire, Sunnynook's Fergus.

 Patricia Oderkirk also shot a short video of Joe demonstrating retrieving with Sunnynook's Gannet (2+ yrs old) and then Sunnynook's Iltis (15 weeks old).
 Additional information and references are available in you click on SHOW MORE below the description of this YouTube video.

 8 April 2021

 Hunters make diverse demands of their dogs, especially those hunters pursuing upland birds, waterfowl and possibly big game.
 Such a wide range of uses is possible because versatile dogs have been selected for a greater range of behavioural responses than any other type of dog.
 VHDF tests have been designed as a tool to help breeders maintain this exemplary range of performance in their breed.

-More detailed information about VHDF-Canada Field Tests and past scores is available on a separate webpage.
+Detailed information about these tests is available on a separate webpage.